jhukdev/jameshill.dev/src/articles/stress-free-tooling.md

 cssPath: layouts/post.11ty.css
 ---

-For a long time now, we've tackled new projects with a pretty common formula; We bootstrap the approved framework, tools and build processes for each new project, and do so in isolation.
+For some time now, we've tackled new projects with a pretty common formula; We bootstrap the approved framework, tools and build processes for each new project, and do so in isolation.
 This works great, and initially speeds up development and prototyping. _However_, once a project matures, and tooling moves on, it becomes tricky to uniformally update and maintain these build tools across all projects.
 This article is a short story about how we tackled this problem.

 ## In the beggining, there was Gulp